Open navigation menu

 The page is only useful if the dataset stays defensible

 These are the sourcing and methodology rules that keep the tracker reviewable and evidence-backed.
+The full, dated versions live on the methodology, inclusion-criteria, and impartiality pages.

 Data sourcing standards